 Charles P. Segal Fellowships for Research and Travel

 Department fellowships are available for graduate students to pursue research related to the discipline.
 Students are asked to seek funding outside the department before applying for Segal funds.
 The maximum award is $4,000; preference is given to first-time applicants.
 There is a limited amount of funding and not all proposals will be funded in competitive years.
 Research is usually conducted in the summer, and is often preliminary to advanced projects.
 (If you are interested in funding for a time period other than summer, please contact Teresa Wu.)
 Recipients write about their experiences in the department newsletter, Nota Bene.
 Students can peruse previous issues for examples of past projects.
 Applications require a statement of purpose, a detailed budget, and two letters of recommendation from faculty (consisting of at least one substantial paragraph).
 Applications are typically due in early March.
 Please contact the Department Administrator, Teresa Wu, with questions.
+(Segal guidelines are slightly different for 2021, due to travel restrictions.
+Please see this year's application for details.
+Letters of recommendation should be submitted using this form or emailed to email@example.com.)

 The department will normally fund up to four conferences for each graduate student, as follows: